ptgott/one-newsletter/ROADMAP.md

 - More helpful warnings about bad link selectors (e.g., not specific enough).
 - Add verbose logs re: where in the automatic link parsing process One Newsletter failed to parse links.
 This would be useful for `oneoff`/`noemail`.
+- Send the first email right away rather than after the scraping interval.
+This will make it easier to determine whether the app is running as expected.

 1. Include help text when the CLI is run without arguments.
 Also add a `help` subcommand and flag.